Reforming South Africa’s Fishing Laws to Protect Endangered Marine Life

 Endangered species don’t belong on dinner plates.
 It’s time to align South Africa’s fishing laws with conservation science.

-Across South Africa’s oceans, some of our most iconic and ecologically vital marine species are facing extinction, yet many of them are still legally caught under current fishing regulations.
+Across South Africa’s oceans, some of our most iconic and ecologically vital marine species are facing extinction.
+Yet many are still legally caught and retained under current recreational and commercial fishing regulations, including species already recognised as Critically Endangered or Endangered by the International Union for Conservation of Nature and Natural Resources (IUCN).

 At Earth Legacy Foundation, we believe endangered means protected, not permitted.

-We are urging the Department of Forestry, Fisheries and the Environment (DFFE) to:
+We call on the Department of Forestry, Fisheries and the Environment (DFFE) to:

 - Remove all IUCN-listed Critically Endangered and Endangered marine species from South Africa’s Permitted Catch Lists.